 30 Apr 5 ways to build your Personal Brand

-I was giving a workshop on Career Development last week and the issue of Personal Branding came up.
+I was talking to someone last week and the issue of Personal Branding came up.
 Everyone in the room understood the concept of branding, but knowing where to start building a Personal Brand wasn’t as clear.
 So today I’m going to give 5 pointers on how you can build your Personal Brand.

 Why does Personal Branding matter?

 In todays working-world we don’t rely on job titles to convey what a person is capable of.
 Years ago you got the job because you were an accountant, or a nurse, or an engineer.
 These days, while industries are becoming increasingly more specific, most roles are becoming far more generalised.
 With the increase in start-ups and smaller businesses, people are on the look out for the right people, not the right role.

 Years ago your academic qualifications and your professional experience got you 95% of the way towards the job.
 Nowadays its far less.
 Employers look more at the portfolio of the skills that an employee might have and what that mix will bring to their organisation.
 Promoting yourself is key and the best way to do this, is by developing your own Personal Brand.